arielcamus/african-entrepreneurs-seminar/README.md

 african-entrepreneurs-seminar
 =============================

-Seminar given at the University of Ngozi, Burundi
+Seminar given at the University of Ngozi, Burundi.